 An organization can opt to save a sum of money with the intention of fulfilling the expected gratuity accountability.
 The pooled money formed under this scheme is then utilized to make claim payments for gratuity when employees leave.

 An organization is liable to offer their workers the gratuity advantages.
-Every company needs to have sufficient funds to fulfill the gratuity needs of their employees at the right time.
+Every company needs to have sufficient funds to fulfill the gratuity needs of its employees at the right time.

 Group Gratuity Insurance Plans